 The nature of the addictive behavior can lead –and it often does – to relapse when a person is in recovery from drug use.
 However, this does not mean that once in a drug addiction, a person is doomed to stay there.

 Treatment for drug abuse is tailored to the person’s drug of choice, and though it is not a cure, it can help them surpass their addiction and lead a normal life.
 Relapse in the shadows, waiting to pounce.
-Which is not necessarily a bad thing, or a sign of weakness, a relapse simply means –as the website maintains – simply means that a different route in treatment is needed.
+Which is not necessarily a bad thing, or a sign of weakness, a relapse simply means –as the website maintains – that a different route in treatment is needed.

 I’ve never experienced a drug abuse problem; however, I fully relate to people going through this chronic disease.